BRAZIL – GOAIS, MINAS GERAIS WEST & BRAZILIA

 Municipal Museum of Uberlândia.

-Sabiá Park, It is a park/zoo has examples of vegetation of the Brazilian cerrado can be found, with trees with leathery leaves, twisted trunks, colourful flowers, and many fruits.
+Sabiá Park is a park/zoo with vegetation of the Brazilian cerrado – trees with leathery leaves, twisted trunks, colourful flowers, and many fruits.

-Rondon Pacheco Avenue: the “gastronomic corridor”, and the nightlife having many bars, restaurants, cachaçarias, pizzerias, cafes, ice cream parlours, and sweet shops.
+Rondon Pacheco Avenue: the “gastronomic corridor”, and the nightlife has many bars, restaurants, cachaçarias, pizzerias, cafes, ice cream parlours, and sweet shops.

 Airports: Uberlandia (UDI)

-I arrived in Uberlandia in the early evening and then caught a bus to Brazilia, unfortunately arriving in the middle of the night.
-There are few attractions to see in Uberlandia.
+I arrived in Uberlandia in the early evening, had a few hours and then caught a bus to Brazilia, arriving in the middle of the night.

 ==============================================================

 I took a bus with a nice bed seat and slept well.
-I arrived in the middle of the night and tried to sleep in the bus station.
-Actually laying on the floor is not allowed.
+I arrived in the middle of the night and tried to sleep at the bus station.
+Laying on the floor is not allowed.
 I gathered my stuff and sat at an outside coffee shop for at least 3 hours reading.
-I then caught an Uber to my hostel arriving quite early, had a 3-hour nap, left my luggage, and started seeing the sites in the morning.
+I then caught an Uber to my hostel arrived quite early, had a 3-hour nap, left my luggage, and started seeing the sites in the morning.

 BRASILIA (pop 2,469,489) is the federal capital of Brazil.
 It is located at the top of the Brazilian highlands in the country’s Central-West region.
 It was founded by President Juscelino Kubitschek on 21 April 1960, to serve as the new national capital.
 Brasília is estimated to be Brazil’s third-most populous city.
 Among major Latin American cities, it has the highest GDP per capita.